allvpv/website/content/haotic-journey-through-envvars/index.md

 Let's explore what underlying structure is used for storing the environment variables in some most essential programming tools/languages/frameworks.
-Out of curiosity, I've checked the source code of:
+Out of curiosity, I've checked the source code of them and came up with a brief description.

+### Bash

-- `bash`: it stores the variables in a ***hashmap***.
-    * Or, to be more precise, in a ***stack of hashmaps***.
+It stores the variables in a ***hashmap***.
+Or, to be more precise, in a
-      When you execute a process inside `bash`, `bash` traverses the stack of hashmaps to copy all environment variables into an array, which is then passed to the child process.
+***stack of hashmaps*** – one hashmap for each scope.
+When you execute a process inside `bash`, `bash` traverses the stack of hashmaps to check, which variables are marked as environmental, and copies them into an array, which is then passed to the child process.

+> *Side note:* Why the stack is needed?
+>
-      Why stack?
-Each function invocation in `bash` creates a local scope – a new entry on the stack.
-If you declare your variable with `local`, it then ends up in this local scope instead of the global hashmap.
-And when the function exits, the scope is popped from the stack.
+>  Each function invocation in `bash` creates a new local scope – a new entry
+>  on the stack.
+If you declare your variable with `local`, it then ends up in

-      - As you probaly know, `export`ing a variable in `bash` makes it an environment variable.
+>  this locally-scoped hashmap.
+>

-        What's interesting is that you can export a `local` variable too – and it does not make it global!
-Rather, all subsequent commands inside this function will inherit this variable, that is, it will be passed to them as an environment variable.
-And when the function exits, the variable disappears.
+> What's interesting is that you can export a `local` variable too – and it
+> does not make it global!
+Rather, all subsequent processes executed inside
+> this function will inherit this variable.
+(That is, it will be passed to them
+> as an environment variable).
+>

-        - I would have never learn this without diving into the source code of `bash`, just (wrongly) assuming that `export` means – *make it global*!
+> I would never have learned this without diving into the source code of
+> `bash`.
+My intuitive (wrong) assumption would be that `export`
+> means – *make it global*!
 Super interesting stuff.

-- `glibc` (the default C library on Linux) – uses a dynamic array; this array can be managed by `putenv` and `getenv` library functions.
+### The default C library on Linux: `glibc`

+Creates a dynamic `environ` array; this array can be managed by `putenv` and `getenv` library functions.
+Each `getenv` or `putenv` invocation is O(n), but `n` is usually small.

+### Python

-- `Python` – uses `os.environ` dictionary, but this is only a proxy to more low-level, natively implemented `os.putenv` and `os.getenv` functions.
-They, in turn, call `putenv` and `getenv` from the C library.
-So the C library is responsible for managing the “ground truth” state of environment variables.
+On startup, the `os.environ` dictionary is built from the `environ` array managed by the C library.
+Each change to `os.environ` calls the low-level, natively implemented `os.putenv` function, which in turn, calls `putenv` from the C library.
+So the C library is responsible for managing the “ground truth” state of environment variables, which are passed to child processes.

-  The propagation is one-directional.
-Modifying `os.environ` will call `os.putenv`, but not the other way around.
+  Note that the propagation is one-directional: modifying `os.environ` will call `os.putenv`, but not the other way around.
 Call `os.putenv`, and `os.environ` won't be updated.

 ## Liberal format